mozilla/bleach/bleach/_vendor/README.rst

 2. Delete all the old files and directories of the old version.
 3. Run ``pip_install_vendor.sh``.
 4. Run ``git diff`` and verify there are no changes.

+NB: the current ``vendor.txt`` was generated with pip 20.2.3, which might be necessary to reproduce the dist-info